PessareKhiyabon/CriptosOs/README.md

 # What The CriptosOs ?

-> This Script In Beta Version
+> This Script Is In Beta Version And I Am Updating And Expanding This Script, With Each Update New Features And New Options Will Be Added.
+Be Patient.
+Thank You.

 ![alt text](https://s6.uupload.ir/files/ethical-hacking_o8ty.png)